tmatthewj/100-days-of-code/log.md

 *Day 34: September 12, 2018*

 *Today's Progress*: Got started with using Vuex to maintain the state of the blog.
 Used Vuex store in the `/posts/` page of the blog.
 While doing this, I kept getting 'unknown action type' error when I was doing a store.commit.
 After quite a lot of searching, I realised the importance of <space> after the name of a given mutation or action in the store file.
 Got to read up more about these conventions.

+*Day 35: September 13, 2018*

+*Today's Progress*: Implemented NuxtServerInit for loading the posts data (instead of using AsyncData that's used to fetch on a per page basis).
+NSI is used to initialise your app with critical data at the start of the app session.
+At a high level, learnt that you can decide if you want to load data on per page basis or store it in Vuex and get it as and when required.
+Next will get started on using a real back-end for data.

+*Day 36: September 14, 2018*

+*Today's Progress*: Learned a hacky way to run server-side code in NuxtServerInit /  AsyncData etc (check if it's on client side) but this is not recommended (need to read more) for at least pulling data.
+More about it later in the tutorial I think.

+Setup Firebase account and project for nuxt-blog.
+In the admin view, linked submit post method to push the data to firebase using Axios library to make post request.

+*Day 37: September 15, 2018*

+*Today's Progress*:  Continued linking the different pieces of the blog with firebase back-end.
+User flows updated to use firebase back-end: updating / editing a given blog post in admin view, showing existing blog posts in all views (including admin view), creating a new post.
+Next - need to ensure the Vue store is in sync with the data on the server (which is not the case now).

+*Day 38: September 16, 2018*

+*Today's Progress*: Moved all the post data updation (like edit, add posts) logic inside store where the back-end is made in sync with the store data.
+Post data getter requests (for a given post page) are still spread out outside the store.
+This can be optmised to pick the data from store getters (which wraps around back-end calls).
+With this wrapped up the module of linking the blog to a real back-end.
+Few things to understand in detail: what is the difference between $route and $router.